gurunandy/birthday-remainder/README.md

 -each card can be closed individually also all cards can be closed at once

--can also add people to our db(not implemented)
+-can also add people to our db

 -input field values are accessed using useRef hook

+-shows people(from db) who have bday today(implemented wuth custom hook)

 server
 --------------------------------
 -created using express-generator

 -mongodb is used with schema created